Coconut Grove

 Coconut Grove features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 56.2% of all households, consisting of 21.5% couples with children, 23.6% couples without children, and 9.3% single parent families.
-Non-family households make up the remaining 43.8%, with lone person households at 37.7% and group households comprising 6.2% of the total.
-The median household size is 2.2 people, which is smaller than the Greater Darwin average of 2.7 people.
+Family households comprise 56.2% of all households, including 21.5% couples with children, 23.6% couples without children, and 9.3% single parent families.
+Non-family households account for the remaining 43.8%, with lone person households at 37.7% and group households comprising 6.2%.
+The median household size is 2.2 people, which is smaller than the Greater Darwin average of 2.6.

 Frequently Asked Questions - Households